ShaodongWei/ProteoPrep/README.md

 --output_dir.
 Output directory where all results will be saved.
 --max_missing_sample.
 The max allowed proportion of missing value in a sample.
 --log.
 Log2 or log10 transformation of data. pseudo count is 1, or specified with --pseudo_count.
 --impute.
-Impute missing value with 'knn' (5 neighbour), 'min', or 'pimms'.
+Impute missing value with 'knn' (10 neighbours), 'min', or 'pimms'.
 --batch_control.
 Specify the batch column in metadata, in order to remove batch effect using combat.

 Optional parameters.